spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/create-azure-cluster.md

 10. Provide the cluster configuration information listed in the following table.

-  If you have custom storage accounts or a storage container available, you can attach them to the cluster.
+  If you have custom storage accounts or containers available, you can attach them to the cluster.
 To learn more about attaching custom storage to a cluster, check out [Azure storage](../azure/architecture.md/#azure-storage).

   :::caution

   If the Azure account is registered with **Disable Properties** and **Static Placement** options enabled, then Palette will not import the network information from your Azure account.
-You can manually input the information for the **Control Plane Subnet** and the **Worker Network**, but be aware that drop-down menu selections will be empty.
+You can manually input the information for the **Control Plane Subnet** and the **Worker Network**, but be aware that **drop-down Menu** selections will be empty.
 To learn more about these settings and certain requirements to use them, refer to [Disable Properties](azure-cloud.md#disable-properties).

   :::